Matatika/matatika-docs/content/bi-tools.md

 # {{page.title}}

-The documentation for how to use Matatika with BI Tools.
+The documentation for using Matatika with BI Tools.
 {: .fs-5 }